rarebreed/protean-service/README.md

-# retro-service
+# protean-service

-retro-service aims to be a Virtual Table Top Role Playing Game engine powered by bevy.
+protean-service aims to be a Virtual Table Top Role Playing Game engine powered by bevy.
 Beyond just a virtual table top application, it also aims to help with collaboration, a way to tell a visually and audially enhanced story.